Blackleach Burritt: Early life and ancestors

-Blackleach Burritt was born at Ripton Parish, now Huntington, Fairfield County, Connecticut, circa 1744, although no birth records have been found for his birth.
-He was the son and second child of Peleg Burritt, Jr. and the grandson of Peleg Burritt, Sr. and Sarah Bennett and member of the fifth generation of the Burritt family in America.
-The Burritts were descended from an old Connecticut family and his original immigrant ancestor was William Burritt and his wife Elizabeth who had emigrated to Connecticut around 1640 possibly from Glamorganshire, Wales.
+Blackleach Burritt was born at Ripton Parish, now Huntington, Connecticut, circa 1744, although no birth records have been found for his birth.
+He was the son and second child of Peleg Burritt Jr. The Burritts were descended from an old Connecticut family and his original immigrant ancestor was William Burritt and his wife Elizabeth who had emigrated to Connecticut around 1640 possibly from Glamorganshire, Wales.
 They were among the first settlers of Stratford, Connecticut.
 He was an expert blacksmith, an important trade for the new town.

-His mother was Elizabeth Blackleach, the daughter of Richard Blackleach, Jr. and Mehitabel (Leete) Laborie and a great-granddaughter of William Leete who was the Governor of the Colony of New Haven from 1661 to 1665 and Governor of Connecticut from 1676 to 1683.
+His mother was Elizabeth Blackleach, the daughter of Richard Blackleach Jr. and Mehitabel (Leete) Laborie and a great-granddaughter of William Leete who was the Governor of the Colony of New Haven from 1661 to 1665 and Governor of Connecticut from 1676 to 1683.
 His mother died circa 1745 and his father remarried at Ripton Parish on November 25, 1746, Deborah Beardslee, the daughter of Caleb Beardslee and Elizabeth Booth, who was born on February 1, 1726, at Stratford, Connecticut and died at Hanover Green, Pennsylvania, on August 7, 1802.
 They were the parents of five children.

 In 1751, he was made the heir of his grandfather Blackleach's large estate, since his mother had already died.
 He had aspired to further his education and his college tuition was paid for by the inheritance from his grandfather Blackleach's estate.

 His great-uncle was the Rev. Dr. Israel Chauncy, the youngest son of President Charles Chauncy.
 He graduated in 1661 from Harvard College and was called as the pastor at the Congregational Church at Stratford, Connecticut, in 1663.
 On November 11, 1701, he was chosen Rector, or President of the new founded Yale College in New Haven, Connecticut.
 Professor James Luce Kingsley, in his History of Yale College, remarks of him, that "he had a high reputation for scholarship."
 He, however, declined the appointment.
 Dr. Charles Chauncy of Boston says of him, "He spent his days among that people (the people of Stratford) in great reputation as a physician, as well as a divine.
 It was said of him that he was one of the most hospitable and benevolent old gentlemen."